 All proposals to Diamond need to be submitted through the UAS.
 The process of preparing a proposal is split in to a number of sections each of which is outlined below.

 Under COVID-19 conditions please be aware that conditions and working protocols affect what can be done.
 Important information on the conditions at the beamlines can be found here.

 If any support is required in using the UAS interface, please contact the User Office.

 Create a proposal

 The first step to prepare a proposal is to select 'Create New Proposal' on the UAS home page.
 This will launch the 'Beamtime Request Wizard'.

-The first step of the wizard is to ask if the proposal is related to any existing proposals.
-If this is your first Diamond proposal or is for a completely unique experiment select 'No'.
+The first step of the wizard is to consider whether the proposal is related to any existing proposals.
+If this is your first Diamond proposal, or it is for a completely unique experiment, select 'No'.
 If you have previously submitted a similar experiment or this work follows naturally from another proposals select 'Yes'.

 If you select yes, you will be provided with a list of all the proposals on which you have been a named investigator to enable you to select the proposal this work is linked to.

 There are several advantages to linking related work, not least that the new proposal will be automatically populated with the content from the old proposal, potentially reducing the amount of data entry required to complete the new proposal.

 If you are resubmitting a proposal please make this explicit.
 When you come to create a new proposal you need to select the tick-box 'This is for Continuation or re-submission'.
 The Peer Review Panel will be looking for any descriptions of how you addressed the comments and recommendations they will have made to your original proposal.